 The Minnesota starvation experiment

 So what happened in the Minnesota Starvation Experiment?
 These participants were not fasting.
 They were eating a reduced-calorie diet.
 The hormonal adaptations to fasting were not allowed to happen.
-In response to a prolonged period of lowered food intake, the body makes the adjustment to lower TEE.
+In response to a prolonged period of lowered food intake, the body makes the adjustment to lower total energy expenditure (TEE).

 Everything changes when food intake goes to zero (fasting).
 The body obviously cannot take TEE down to zero.
 Instead, the body now switches to burning the fat stored on our bodies.
 After all, that is precisely, exactly what it was put there for.
 Our body fat is used for food when no food is available.
 It’s not put there for looks.